kkruecke/cplus-documentation/notes/variadic-templates.rst

         }
     };

-    // Partial specialization when first parameter of the primary template is zero: tuple_element<0, tuple<T, Rest...>>. template<class T, class...
+    // Partial specialization when first parameter of the primary template is zero and there is at least one tuple template type
+    // argument.
+    template<class T, class...
 Rest>  struct tuple_element<0, tuple<T, Rest...>>  {

       using value_type = T&;                 // Reference to tail's type.